Adult Bible Study Online Supplements

 In fact, I’d suggest that the phrase from this early tradition, “Christ died for our sins,” simply means that “Christ died with respect to our sins”—Jesus’ death concerns our sins, even “deals with” our sins, somehow, in some way.
 Exactly how this works, however, is not spelled out in this phrase.

-But is there a better way of making sense of the confession that “Jesus died for our sins”?
+Is there a better way of making sense of the confession that “Jesus died for our sins”?
 How do I think about this?

 One of the common themes of many human religions through history is the idea that our circumstances are a reflection of divine favour or disfavour.
 If things are going well, our god is happy with us.
 If things are not going well, our god is not happy with us.
 In extreme circumstances—facing a severe drought, experiencing a horrible plague, being conquered in war, suffering exile or enslavement—our god is very angry with us for some terrible wrong that we have done.